faizkhan01/meme-verse-app/README.md

 - Users can share memes
 - Users can see memes shared by other users in a newsfeed
 - Users also can like and comment on memes shared by other users
+- Users can search other users profile by using their email

 ### Technologies Used
 - React.js